awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## Delete Your Auto Scaling Group<a name="as-shutdown-lbs-delete-asg-cli"></a>

 When you delete an Auto Scaling group, its desired, minimum, and maximum values are set to 0\.
-As a result, the Auto Scaling instances are terminated\.
+As a result, the instances are terminated\.
 Alternatively, you can terminate or detach the instances before you delete the Auto Scaling group\.

 **To delete your Auto Scaling group using the console**